Waterproof Self-Tanners – Will Swimming Remove My Fake Tan?

 How To Prevent Fake Tan From Fading While Swimming

-Ok, now let’s talk about some of the ways we can help our tan not fade as quickly when we’re going swimming.
+Okay, now let’s talk about some ways we can help our tan last longer when we’re swimming.

 What To Do Before